irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 How do you rename a file called cat to dog?= mv cat dog Exercises
-Rename a file, then move that file to a different directory.=
+Rename a file, then move that file to a different directory.= $ mv textfile.txt text,